ChanceYoung/ChanceYoung.github.io/projects/objectiveoptional.md

 ---

 ## Context
 I love video games.
 I have loved them since I was very young.
 It sounds cliche, but I was a minecraft kid.
 I would play that game and the possibility would thrill me.
 I was and also still am an avid user of Youtube, and I would find series about modded minecraft, a novel concept in 2011, and it tickled my brain in a way I had never experienced before.
 I began to dream of ways that I would make changes to the game if I could.
-I had never considered making changes to a game itself, although one of my abo
+I had never considered making changes to a game itself, although one of my absolute favorite games at the time was Spore: Galatic Adventures, where you could create your own Sci-Fi quests within the context of the classic Spore universe.
+I spent hours of naivite trying to make something great. before I got into Dungeons and Dragons or Magic the gathering, before I

 ## Approach
 …